yoelmatveyev/nutes/README.md

 a b c d e

 The cells a and e contain relative addresses to two other cells.
 The value of those cells, v1 and v2, are replaced, respectively, by v1-v2 and v2-v1.
-Depending on the sign of v1-v2, the head jumps to b cells, if the result is positive, to c cells, if the result is negative, or to d cells, if the result is negative.
+Depending on the sign of v1+v2, the head jumps to b cells, if the result is positive, to c cells, if the result is negative, or to d cells, if the result is negative.
 The computation continues until both c and the values pointed by a and e are 0, in which case the machine halts.
+Note that depending on the tape width the results of the addition may be overflown and change its sign, e.g. 1000+1000 is -187, if the tape width is 6, in which case possible values of the cell are range from -362 to 362.

 # Examples: